Farm & Gardens

 • Fruit trees

-You might also find our flock of laying hens or come face-to-face with goats.
+You might also find our flock of laying hens, two kune kune pigs, or come face-to-face with goats.

 IMG_4517